RoundSparrow/android-edittext-validator/README.md

 # Usage - Programatically

+Simple example.
+You are in the onCreate of an Activity - and your ViewGroup (layout) is in the variable rootViewGroup.

       DormantFormEditText newEntry = new com.andreabaccega.widget.DormantFormEditText(this);
       newEntry.controlIndexID.setText("This is the text user will edit");
       # -- Note: go into the object and reference the controllingViewFlipper - not the DormantFormEditText you just originated.